simon-k/canteen-menu-scraper/README.md

 # canteen-menu-scraper

 ## How it works
-Reads canteen menu from website, parses it and writes it to a gist as a CSV file .
+Reads a canteen menu from the Kanpla website, parses it and writes it to a Gist as a CSV file.

 # Requirements
-1. A user with login to the Canteen website.
-The user must have assigned the canteens to the profilæe under its settings.
+1. A user with login to the Kanpla website.
+The user must have assigned the canteens to the profiles under its settings in order to read the particular canteens menu.
 2. An existing Gist to store the menu

 ## How to run it
 The console app has 6 parameters

 1. The Canteen "School ID"
 1. The username for the canteen user
 2. The password for the canteen user